Parallel Algorithms Align with Neural Execution

 \subsection{Examples of Parallel Algorithms}

 \paragraph{Searching.} For a simple parallel search for value $x$ in a descending list of $n$ items, assume a priority CRCW PRAM with $n$ processors.
 Distribute the first item to processor 1, the second to processor 2 etc., while $x$ is stored in the global memory.
 If a processor's item is $\geq x$, it tries to write its index to a designated location in the global memory.
 Since the one with the smallest index will succeed, the location now contains the desired position of $x$.
 The run time is independent of the input size\footnote{Distributing values to processors can be done in constant time by routing over the shared memory.
-We neglect distributing/returning in-/outputs from/to a host computer in the following as it is omitted in neural execution.}, so the time-processor-product is $\Theta(n)$, missing optimal speed-up as searching can be done in $O(\log n)$.
+We neglect distributing/returning in-/outputs from/to a host computer in the following as it is omitted in neural execution.}, so the time-processor-product is $\Theta(n)$, missing optimal speed-up as sequential searching can be done in $O(\log n)$.

-\paragraph{Sorting.} Habermann \yrcite{habermann_parallel_1972} proposes a simple parallel sorting algorithm for a linear array of processors called Odd Even Transposition Sort (OETS).
+\paragraph{Sorting.} \citet{habermann_parallel_1972} proposes a simple parallel sorting algorithm for a linear array of processors called Odd-Even Transposition Sort (OETS).
 Each processor holds one item.
 In an odd (even) round, all neighbouring pairs starting at an odd (even) index swap their items if they are out of order.
 The two types of rounds take turns for at most $n$ rounds total when $n$ items are to be sorted, yielding $O(n^2)$ operations when accounting for the $n$ processors.
 Again, this is not optimal for comparison-based sorting, which may be done in $O(n \log n)$.